DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

 codes for circulating messages to call members to the January 8 event.
 These messages were conveyed through photographs of handwritten notes on sheets of paper to dodge text-based tracking algorithms.
-The wide circulation of Intensive invitations to join bus caravans to Brasília from various states of Brazil, was especially intensive in the three days leading up to the atempted coup.
+The wide circulation of Intensive invitations to join bus caravans to Brasilia from various states of Brazil, was especially intensive in the three days leading up to the atempted coup.